wloveuace/Remote-pc-controller/README.md

 **Remark** This project is ment for educaiton and a project combining between C knowledge , Operating systems , and Network programming.
 Not production level , i'd personally say it does its job.
 [Preview](https://cdn.discordapp.com/attachments/1248401913586651141/1484293393545953320/fee1c550-95a9-4bdf-ab06-7c24d7790120.mov?ex=69bdb371&is=69bc61f1&hm=02899fc94d148ac777749b6bef76225d7eadb50f80911ca2f240cdb5fb62905c&)
+Another thing worth mentioning is that for those who want the program to be windowless or hidden , you can use the `WinMain` as a main function and pair it with `ShowWindow` function to hide the window

 ### How to setup
 1. Download the source code or pre built binary